natugle/NosoUltraLite/README.md

 # NosoUltraLite
-This is avery early alfa test version of an ultra lite wallet for the Noso-Project.
+This is a very early alfa test version of an ultra lite wallet for the Noso-Project.

 NosoUltraLite has been compiled with Lazarus version 2.0.10 and 2.0.12 and testet on PC and Raspberry Pi both 64bit under Linux and under Windows on PC.
 But expect some bugs and be careful what you do unless you really know what you are doing :-)